Introduction

 Where :

-- USER: Your World username.
+- USER: Your username.

 - DOMAIN: The domain name (make sure it points to the hosting account).

-- PORT : Port to use for World hosting (use 5022; use 2908 for VPS/HybridCloud hosting).
+- PORT : Port to use for hosting (unless otherwise specified, use 5022).

 At the command prompt, enter your password.